 Our Holy Vietnamese Martyrs Catholic Church broke ground in 2005 to accommodate a growing population of Vietnamese Catholics in the Atlanta metropolitan area.

 Despite selecting a new, larger location for worship, our congregation continued to grow.
-With approximately 5,500 parishioners, our services began to crowd and our classrooms began to overflow.
-It became apparent that a new, larger church needed to be constructed to replace the buildings that were used, and are still in use today.
+With over 4,000 parishioners, our services began to crowd and our classrooms began to overflow.
+It became apparent that a new, larger church needed to be constructed to replace the buildings that were used, and are still in use today. .

 Festival attendance grew annually.
 In a 2011 Fall Festival police survey, approximately 35,000 people entered our church grounds.
-Today, our Parish’s annual Fall Festival is known to Vietnamese communities nation-wide, and is a main staple of Vietnamese Catholic communities in the Southeast United States.
-We help reunite families and friends, we teach our children and share with our guests our Vietnamese heritage, and we contribute to the vibrancy of the region’s cultural and faith communities.
+Today, our Church’s annual fall festival is recognized by Vietnamese communities nation-wide, and is a main staple of Vietnamese Catholic communities in the Southeast United States.
+We help reunite families and friends, we teach our children and guests our Vietnamese heritage, and we contribute to the vibrancy of the region’s cultural and faith communities.

 Come join us for our 2019 Fall Festival this August 30th through September 1st, 2019.
 Come enjoy our diverse music, our delicious food, and our rich culture.
 Come help us turn our church to a vibrant sanctuary with rich Vietnamese tradition.